Introduction

 C) Hiking Boots

-Hiking boots are stiff and supportive but can feel painful with high arches.
+Hiking boots are supportive but can feel stiff for high arches.

 D) Dress Shoes